berkeley-scf/tutorial-databases/index.md

 ---
+title: Working with large datasets using SQL, R, and Python
+layout: default
 author: Christopher Paciorek
-layout: default
-title: 'Working with large datasets using SQL, R, and Python'
 ---

-# Working with large datasets using SQL, R, and Python

-## 1 This Tutorial
+# 1 This Tutorial

 This tutorial covers tools for manipulating large datasets, including those living in SQL databases or in data frames and related objects in R